Gigagdo/Gigagdo/README.md

 of today already.
 Perhaps this will be the most wonderful creature he can buy.
 Until now, however, I still don't want to say goodbye to everyone.
-Thank you for watching and accompanying reviewTV channel.
+Thank you for watching and accompanying the reviewTV channel.
 All this time
 Don't forget to continue supporting reviewTV in the coming time. goodbye All of you